 Grant in 2021

-Praxis Bioresearch is a privately-held biopharmaceutical company focused on the discovery and development of innovative prodrug stimulants aimed at treating various chronic neuropsychiatric and neurodegenerative disorders.
-The company's lead candidate, PRX-P4-003, is designed to provide the therapeutic benefits associated with existing stimulant medications while minimizing the risk of intravenous abuse.
-Through its research and development efforts, Praxis Bioresearch seeks to address unmet medical needs in the management of these complex conditions.
+Praxis Bioresearch is a privately-held biopharmaceutical company that specializes in the discovery and development of innovative prodrug stimulants aimed at treating various chronic neuropsychiatric and neurodegenerative disorders.
+The company's lead candidate, PRX-P4-003, is engineered to provide the established therapeutic benefits associated with existing stimulant medications while reducing the risk of intravenous abuse.
+Through its focused research and development efforts, Praxis Bioresearch seeks to address unmet medical needs in the field of neuropsychiatric treatment.

 Feinstein Institute for Medical Research